MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 - As a teacher, I need to have lists of students in each of my classes that I can choose from.
 - As a teacher, I need to be able to quickly check off students who are present - As a teacher, I need to have a button to send notifications to the parents of absent students.
+- As a developer, I need to make the user interface straightforward

 **Acceptance Criteria**

 - Teachers find it easy and simple to navigate and use the web app
 - Teachers can quickly send notifications to parents at the press of a button
+- Used Django framework to make the frontend and UI simple and easy for users of the app

 **Constraints**